jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/programming-assembly.rst

     * Counting forever

-        * Required looping
+        * requires looping

     * Checking if a value is less than 10

-        * Required branching
+        * requires branching

 * Below is the assembly and corresponding machine code for a solution to this problem